Muslim conquest of Armenia: Arab raids and conquest of Armenia

+In 639, just before the first Arab raids into Armenia, the Byzantine and Sasanian sections of Armenia were united under the Armenian nobleman Theodore Rshtuni, the sparapet (commander-in-chief) of Persian Armenia.
+Armenian politics were traditionally dominated by several powerful noble houses, and the instability prevailing in the mid-7th century provoked greater competition between their leaders.

 According to the Arabic sources, the first Arab expedition reached Armenia in 639/640, on the heels of their conquest of the Levant from the Byzantines and the start of the Muslim conquest of Persia.
 The Arabs were led by Iyad ibn Ghanim, who had previously conquered Upper Mesopotamia, and penetrated as far as Bitlis.
 A second expedition occurred in 642, when the Muslim army advanced and divided into four corps up to northeastern Anatolia, only to be defeated and pushed out of the country.
 After this setback, the Arabs only undertook a raid from Caucasian Albania in 645, led by Salman ibn Rabiah, but this only touched the Anatolian borderlands.
 It was not until 645/646 that a major campaign to subdue the country was undertaken by Mu'awiya, the governor of Syria.
 Mu'awiya's general Habib ibn Maslama al-Fihri first moved against the Byzantine portion of the country: he besieged and captured Theodosiopolis (present-day Erzurum, Turkey) and defeated a Byzantine army, reinforced with Khazar and Alan troops, on the Euphrates.
 He then turned towards Lake Van, where the local Armenian princes of Akhlat and Moks submitted, allowing Habib to march onto Dvin, the capital of the former Persian portion of Armenia.
 Dvin capitulated after a few days of siege, as did Tiflis further north in Caucasian Iberia.
 During the same time, another Arab army from Iraq, under Salman ibn Rabi'a, conquered parts Caucasian Iberia (Arran).

 The Armenian sources however provide a different narrative, both in chronology and in the details of the events, although the broad thrust of the Arab campaigns is consistent with the Muslim sources.
 The Armenian historians report that the Arabs first arrived in 642, penetrating up to the central region of Ayrarat, and sacked Dvin, returning with over 35,000 captives.
-In 643, the Arabs invaded again, from the direction of Azerbaijan, ravaged Ayrarat and reached the Anatolian peninsula, but were defeated in battle by the Armenian leader Theodore Rshtuni and forced back.
+In 643, the Arabs invaded again, from the direction of Azerbaijan, ravaged Ayrarat and reached the Anatolian peninsula, but were defeated in battle by Theodore Rshtuni and forced back.
 After this success, Rshtuni was recognized as ruler of Armenia by the Byzantine emperor Constans II.
 At some point soon after, the Armenians recognized Byzantine suzerainty.